impracticalcoders/zoom-autolink/README.md

     `npm  i -g vercel`

-2. Create your Deta DB and name it as tt
+2. Create your Deta DB and name it `tt`

-3. obtain the API KEY and run this command vercel secrets add PROJECT_API_KEY Your_API_Key_Here
+3. Obtain the API KEY and add to your Vercel Environment secrets

+   `vercel secrets add PROJECT_API_KEY Your_API_Key_Here`

 4. Install dependencies